Yandex Cloud

 In this section, you will train the LightGBM classifier on the features calculated in the previous section.
 To evaluate the model, you will use cross-validation.

 The K-fold method of the scikit-learn package is used.
-Parts of the training set (folds) are created based on the specified percentage of data from each class.
+Parts of the training sample (folds) are created based on the specified percentage of data from each class.

 This is important when your data contains much fewer images of one category than another.
 This example uses five-fold cross-validation.
 You can set a different number of folds in the n_splits parameter.

-Go to the Training and cross-validation and Saving the model sections.
-These are used to perform the following operations:
+Go to the Training and cross-validation and Saving the model sections to:

 1. Define an object for cross-validation of training results using the K-fold method.